-If you don't see the program you want to open, but you know its name, type all or part of the name into the search box at the bottom of the left pane.
+If you don't see the program you want to open but know its name, type all or part of the name into the Search box at the bottom of the left pane.
 For example, to find Windows Photo Gallery, type photo or gallery in the Search box.
 The left pane instantly displays search results.
 Under Programs, click a program to open it.

 To browse a complete list of your programs, click the Start button, and then click All Programs.
 For more information, see The Start menu (overview).

-You can also open a program by opening a file.
+You can also start a program by opening a file.
 Opening the file automatically opens the program associated with the file.
-For more information, see Open a file or folder.
+See Open a file or folder.

-To choose one of the commands listed on the ribbon, click it.
+To choose one of the commands listed in a menu, click it.
 Sometimes a dialog box will appear, in which you can select further options.
 If a command is unavailable and cannot be clicked, it is shown in gray, like the Crop command in the picture.

-In some programs, toolbars provide access to frequently used commands in the form of buttons or icons.
+Toolbars provide access to frequently used commands in the form of buttons or icons.
 These commands usually appear in the program's menus, too, but toolbars let you choose a command with just one click.
-Toolbars typically appear just below the menu bar.
+Toolbars typically appear just below the menu bar: